willfaught/willfaught.github.io/content/blog/2015-03-09-google-our-patron-saint-of-the-closed-web-sealed-abstract.md

 ---
 date: '2015-03-09T15:24:40-07:00'
 link: http://sealedabstract.com/rants/google-our-patron-saint-of-the-closed-web/
-title: Google, Our Patron Saint of the Closed Web | Sealed Abstract
+title: Google, Our Patron Saint Of The Closed Web | Sealed Abstract
 ---

 Drew Crawford on Google's application for the `.dev` domain: